HarshGuptaJonty/g-event-fuel-flow/README.md

-FuelFlow AI: Agentic Logistics Manager 🚀

-Winner/Participant at Build and Blog Marathon 2025 Transforming Last-Mile Logistics with Voice-First Agentic AI.
+FuelFlow AI: Agentic Logistics Manager 🚀 Winner/Participant at Build and Blog Marathon 2025 Accelerating Wholesale Logistics with Agentic AI.

-(Add a GIF of your voice command working here)

-💡 The Problem
+(Add a GIF of your AI agent handling a complex transaction here) 💡 The Problem

-Managing LPG cylinder distribution is chaotic.
-Delivery personnel struggle with:

-Manual Data Entry: Typing on phones while handling heavy cylinders is difficult.

-Inventory Leakage: Cylinders often go missing due to recording errors.

-Context Switching: Searching for customer IDs and product codes takes time.
+For local LPG wholesalers, managing inventory, sales, and empty tank returns is a logistical nightmare.
+Tedious Data Entry: Staff spend hours filling out complex forms for every single sale or return.
+Inventory Leaks: Tracking how many empty cylinders are pending return from specific customers is difficult manually.
+Time Critical: In a fast-paced distribution center, stopping to navigate 5 different screens to log one transaction slows down operations.
 🤖 The Solution

-FuelFlow AI is an Intelligent Agent that acts as a digital inventory manager.
-Instead of filling complex forms, staff simply speak to the app.
-The AI understands context, searches the database for specific customers, and executes complex, multi-nested database transactions automatically.
+FuelFlow AI is an Intelligent Command Center integrated directly into the FuelFlow ERP.
+It replaces navigating multiple complex forms with simple natural language prompts.
+Instead of manually selecting a customer, adding items, checking stock, and assigning a delivery person, a manager can simply type (or say):
+"Logged 50 commercial cylinders sold to Hotel Paradise delivered by Suresh."
+The AI understands the business logic, calculates the totals, updates the inventory, and logs the pending returns automatically—reducing a 2-minute task to 5 seconds.
 🏗️ Architecture

-The system uses a Hybrid Architecture combining a reactive Angular frontend with a scalable Serverless Python "Brain".
+The system uses a Hybrid Architecture combining a reactive Angular frontend with a scalable Serverless Python "Brain". graph LR

-graph LR
-    A[User Voice/Text] -->|Angular Frontend| B(Cloud Run Agent)
-    B -->|Context & Tools| C{Gemini 2.5 Flash}
+    A[User Prompt] -->|Angular Frontend| B(Cloud Run Agent) B -->|Context & Tools| C{Gemini 2.5 Flash}
     C -->|Function Call| B
     B -->|Search & Write| D[(Firebase Realtime DB)]